LorisPanza/Change-Your-Path/Game Design Document/GameDesignDocument.md

 ### Levels
 Change your path is divided in chapters.
 Each of them consists of completing a discrete objective.
 A way to change from one level to another can be making Kvothe fall outside the bounds of the map and bring him into a new area.

 * Chapter 0: In that chapter Kvothe is inside a snowy environment.
 This first part of the gameplay will be an introduction about how to use the commands, understand the sounds and visuals and solve the first simple puzzles.
-In that chapter we insert the first minigame followed by the “Sign” minigame.
 There Kvothe will meet Wilem that will trigger the first minigame and also introduces elements of the story.
+After being rewarded by a new piece of Map, Kvothe continues his exploration solving a little ambiental puzzle composed by 4 pieces and a circula river.
+After that part, Kvothe arrives at the last tilemap of the snow world, there will be an entrance to a green forest and the change of scene.

 * Chapter 1:
 * Chapter 2: